wwu-mentors/ReactSpace-Workshop/README.md

 }
 ```

-Go ahead and add it to `App`'s render method.
+Go ahead and add it to the `App.render`  method.

 To get Posts from the server we will need to a React Lifecycle method.
 Add a method called `compmonentDidMount`.
-This is called everytime a component is rendered to the page.
-In this method we are going to use the ReactSpace client to subscribe to new posts.
+This is called every time a component is rendered to the page.
+In this method, we are going to use the ReactSpace client to subscribe to new posts.

 RS.subscribeToPostList will call the function it is given every time a new post is made.